dotnet/runtime/docs/design/specs/Memory-model.md

 (Some versions of Alpha processors did not support this, most current architectures do)

 ## Examples and common patterns:
-The following examples work correctly on all supported CLR implementations regardless of the target OS or architecture.
+The following examples work correctly on all supported implementations of .NET runtime regardless of the target OS or architecture.

 *   Constructing an instance and sharing with another thread is safe and does not require explicit fences.